-• To allow the student to complete a long essay synthesising existing scholarship by independent study.
+To allow the student to complete a long historiographical essay by independent study.

-- To develop the academic, personal and professional skills required to equip a graduate to undertake PhD research or make immediate impact upon employment in a relevant field; - To provide a foundation for graduate level research into contemporary history and international politics; - To provide stimulating modules to equip students with the specialist knowledge and understanding which will enable them to develop their interests in and make important contributions to their chosen field(s); and - To allow students to complete a dissertation by independent study, involving the collection and analysis of primary sources and relating and interpreting them with reference to existing scholarship, where appropriate, in both disciplines: contemporary history and international politics.
+- To develop the academic, personal and professional skills required to equip a graduate to undertake PhD research or make immediate impact upon employment in a relevant field; - To provide a foundation for graduate level research into early modern history; - To provide stimulating modules to equip students with the specialist knowledge and understanding which will enable them to develop their interests in and make important contributions to their chosen field; and - To allow students to complete a dissertation by independent study, involving the analysis of primary sources and relating and interpreting them with reference to existing scholarship.